xmagpie/counsel-test/README.md

 per-project basis.
 They have sensible defaults but it is strongly recommended to set some of them in `dir-locals.el` for each project separately.

-* `counsel-ctest-candidates-cmd` - command that is used to extract the list of ctest tests.
-For now, you should practically never alter the default value of this variable.
+* `counsel-ctest-cmd` - command that is used to run ctest, defaults to "ctest".
+  If you wish to use the custom ctest binary, point this variable to it, e.g.
+  `(setq counsel-ctest-cmd "path/to/custom/ctest-bin)`.
 * `counsel-ctest-dir` - directory from where to run the `counsel-ctest-candidates-cmd` and perform ctest tests execution.
 Default value is `nil`.
 When `nil` the user is asked for the directory